 Obsessive Compulsive Disorder (OCD)

 Can include repetitive behaviours such as checking, cleaning, counting, hand washing, or repeating words silently.
-The person will experience unwanted compulsive behaviors and/or obsessive thoughts.
+The person will experience unwanted compulsive behaviours and/or obsessive thoughts.

-A Specific Phobia is an excessive fear about a specific thing.
-The phobia can be about almost anything and won’t necessarily seem rational.
+A Specific Phobia is an excessive fear of a specific thing.
+The phobia can be about almost anything and won’t necessarily seem logical.
 Some common specific phobias include public speaking, spiders, flying, lifts, dogs, heights, confined spaces, blood.
 The object or situation is avoided or provokes extreme anxiety.

 Often more commonly referred to as Hypochondria.
 It is an excessive worry about your health and in particular about having an undiagnosed health issue.
 Often accompanied by frequent checking of bodily sensations, and doubts relating to medical diagnosis and test results.